Ronan the Accuser: Powers and abilities

 As a Kree warrior in peak physical condition, Ronan possesses his species' unique physiology and is thus resistant to poisons, toxins, and diseases.
 He has superhuman physical attributes which are all further enhanced by his exoskeleton body-armor.
 Ronan's armor, which contains multiple scanners, can also create fields of invisibility, and his gauntlets can discharge cosmic energy bolts or generate sufficient coldness to place certain lifeforms into a state of suspended animation.
 In addition, Ronan possesses a brilliant strategic mind; his high intellect allowed him to rise to one of the highest positions in the Kree Empire.
 He also has extensive knowledge in all matters pertaining to Kree law and is well-versed in the use of his species' highly advanced technology.

-Ronan's primary weapon is a warhammer-like Accuser Cosmi-Rod called the "Universal Weapon".
+Ronan's primary weapon is a warhammer-like Accuser Cosmi-Rod called the Universal Weapon.
 At its wielder's will, the device can absorb and fire cosmic energy, manipulate matter, generate force-fields, control gravity, and create "time-motion displacement fields".
 It also allows for interstellar teleportation, hyperspatial passages and flight.
-As a highly trained Kree soldier, Ronan is extremely proficient in the use of this weapon in both close- and long-ranged confrontations.
-Even without his war hammer, Ronan has proven a formidable hand-to-hand combatant.
+As a highly trained Kree soldier, Ronan is proficient in the use of this weapon in both close- and long-ranged confrontations.
+Even without the Universal Weapon, Ronan has proven a formidable hand-to-hand combatant.